scasti521/scasti521/README.md

 ### 🌟 Public Projects:
 - **TaskManager**: A responsive web app built with **Angular** and **Spring Boot**, designed for task organization with CRUD functionality and JWT authentication.
 Check out the [TaskManager App](http://yourappdomain.com)
-- **DataAnalyzer**: A Python project leveraging **Pandas** and **Matplotlib** for analyzing and visualizing large datasets.
-Useful for data-driven decision-making.
-[GitHub Repository](https://github.com/yourusername/DataAnalyzer)
-- **Custom Minecraft Plugins**: A collection of plugins to customize gameplay mechanics and enhance user experience in Minecraft.
-[Spigot](https://www.spigotmc.org/members/yourusername/)

 ---